oracle/truffleruby/doc/legal/legal.md

 ## JRuby

-TruffleRuby contains code from JRuby, including Java implementation code, build system, shell script launchers, standard library modified from MRI, and so on.
+TruffleRuby contains code from JRuby 9.1.7.0, including Java implementation code, build system, shell script launchers, standard library modified from MRI, and so on.

 Where original files had JRuby licence headers we have copied them over.
 In general this code is available under these licences: